jagirsingh-oss/Inter-VLAN-Routing/README.md

 2. **Open the topology file**
    - Launch Cisco Packet Tracer
-   - Open `topology.pkt` from the repository
+   - Open `inter-VLAN-Routing.pkt` from the repository

 3. **Verify the configuration**
    - All devices should be pre-configured